comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 To add the logo select the "Theme Customisation" tab, click on "+upload" button under "Project Logo" and select from your disk an image of your desired logo in .png format, dimension 140x140 pixels

-To add the favicon, in the same "Theme Customisation" tab, click on "+upload" button under "Project favicon" and select from your local disk an image in .png format, dimensions ?x? pixels (todo: insert image size for the favicon)
+To add the favicon, in the same "Theme Customisation" tab, click on "+upload" button under "Project favicon" and select from your local disk a favicon image in .png format

 .. image:: admin3.png